Boone Logan, Relief Pitcher, Milwaukee Brewers

 College: Temple College

-Boone Logan, relief pitcher for the Cleveland Indians, was first drafted in 2002 by the Chicago White Sox.
+Boone Logan, relief pitcher for the Milwaukee Brewers, was first drafted in 2002 by the Chicago White Sox.
 He pitched in their minor league system from 2003 through 2005.

 Logan pitched in 21 games with the White Sox in 2006.
 He didn't have an impressive major league start, finishing with an 8.31 ERA and 15 strikeouts to 15 walks in 17.1 innings.
 The following season, his first full one in the majors, he fared better, finishing with a 4.97 ERA, 2 wins and 1 loss, and 35 strikeouts to 20 walks in 50.2 innings in 68 games.
 In 2008, he had a 5.95 ERA in 55 games.